-Irish Clothing Misconceptions and Mysteries
+Irish Clothing History Misconceptions and Mysteries

 Surprisingly, traditional Irish clothing is a bit of a mystery.
 Few historical accounts of clothing styles survive and the garments themselves were not typically preserved for study.
 All we can say for certain is that garments were primarily made of wool and linen (and leather, less frequently) and that historians and archaeologists believe that most Irish people wore simple, tunic-style garments, heavy wool mantles, and linen shirts.1

 However, contrary to popular belief, it is fairly certain that the Irish did not wear kilts like the Scottish.
-In fact, most historians and scholars agree that neither the kilt nor the tartan pattern originated in Ireland, and that the kilt was never a part of the Irish wardrobe at any point in history.2 That's right, ladies and gentleman.
+In fact, most historians and scholars agree that neither the kilt nor the tartan pattern originated in Ireland, and that the kilt was never a part of the Irish wardrobe at any point in history.2 That's right, ladies and gentlemen.
 There is no such thing as an Irish kilt.